 Administrators that authenticate by using the DSMADMC command, DSMC command, or dsm program cannot authenticate by using an earlier version after authenticating by using V8.1.2 or later.
-To resolve
+To resolve authentication issues for administrators, see the following tips:

 - Ensure that all IBM Spectrum Protect software that the administrator account uses to log on is upgraded to V8.1.2 or later.
 If an administrator account logs on from multiple systems, ensure that the server's certificate is installed on each system. - After an administrator successfully authenticates with the server by using V8.1.2 or later software or V7.1.8 or later software, the administrator can no longer authenticate with that server using client or server versions earlier than V8.1.2 or V7.1.8.
 An administrator command can be issued from any system. - If necessary, create a separate administrator account to use only with clients and servers that are using V8.1.1 or earlier software.